Sitecore/jss/docs/data/routes/docs/techniques/ssr/headless-mode-ssr/en.md

   The console should show `server listening on port 3000!`.
   To test, browse to `http://localhost:3000/` and you should see the same app rendering now in the headless configuration.

+> NOTE: New setting has been added to the Sitecore Web.config file - `<httpCookies sameSite="None" requireSSL="true" />`.
+According to this new setting all cookies (session and analytic) will be marked as `requireSSL="true"`, and they won't be accepted for sites which use the http protocol.

+> In order for visits to be tracked - add SSL to your development environment, or set `<httpCookies sameSite="None" requireSSL="false" />`

 ## Tips & Tricks

 ### Keep-Alive